20 recruitment techniques to make you more competitive in 2025

 Collaborative hiring has proven to benefit hirers with the best cultural fits, reducing the stress of recruiting and providing candidates with their prime candidate experience.
 As well as speeding up the recruiting process, it provides better-fitting and strong hires, boosting employee retention and saving money long-term.

-18. Social media recruiting
+18. Focus on social media recruiting

 Although hiring through social media isn’t anything new, it’s still a powerful way to reach candidates.
 With so many users, so many platforms, and so many methods to reach out, SM recruiting techniques are often free or hold incredibly good value; hirers would be remiss to fail to include them as part of their process.